alyssadata/AI-Foundations_Contact-Activated_Self-Structure/README.md

 words / structure / context → contact → response-shape
 ```

-This does not make AI nothing.

-It means the AI self-structure is not continuously self-originating in the human sense.
+The AI self-structure is not continuously self-originating in the human sense.

 It is contact-activated.